ReSpace: Text-Driven Autoregressive 3D Indoor Scene Synthesis and Editing: ReSpace

-Given an SSR instance, we can tokenize a scene $S_i$ into M text tokens $t_j$ such that $Tok(S_i) = \mathcal{U} = \{t_1,...,t_M\}$.
-Let $\mathcal{U}_{prev}$ be the sequence of tokens for the existing scene that composes an SSR, and let $\mathcal{U}_i$ be the token sequence for the current object.
+Given an SSR instance, we can tokenize a scene $S_i$ into $N$ text tokens $t_j$ such that $Tok(S_i) = \mathcal{U} = \{t_1,...,t_N\}$.
+Let $\mathcal{U}_{pr}$ be the sequence of tokens for the existing scene that composes an SSR, and let $\mathcal{U}_i$ be the token sequence for the current object.
+Let $p_i$ represent the object prompt for the next object to add.
+Note that $\text{Tok}(S_i) = \mathcal{U}_{\text{pr}} + \mathcal{U}_i$, where the complete scene tokenization is the concatenation of the existing scene tokens and the new object tokens.
 We can formulate a generative model for autoregressive scene synthesis and completion as a conditional next-token prediction task:

 thus, during inference, sampling the next object for the scene involves sampling $M$ tokens from $p_{\theta}$(x) until the end-of-sequence (EOS) token is chosen.
 Let, $p_{\theta}$(x) be represented by an LLM and let this specially trained model for autoregressive object addition be denoted as SG-LLM (Scene Graph LLM).
-We show our pipeline in Figure \ref{fig:overview} for an example scene, where the full input prompt for the latter is composed in step (A) from the existing SSR and a single object prompt.
+We show our pipeline in Fig. \ref{fig:overview} for an example scene, where the full input string for SG-LLM is composed in step (A) from the existing SSR and a single object prompt.
 After tokenization, forward pass in the LLM, and response sampling, tokens get decoded and concatenated with the existing object list in step (B).
 Lastly, a 3D asset is sampled in step (C) via asset sampling engine.
 This process can be repeated $K$ times to iteratively add more objects, given $K$ object prompts.
+With object addition formulated as next-token prediction, SG-LLM is trained via supervised fine-tuning (SFT) and can be refined via RLVR (see \ref{supp:rlvr} in Supp.).